AmeliaMaier/Capstone_Data_Analytics_Track-Well/README.md

 ```
 ![](images/ROC_1.png)

 The results from a basic logistic regression surprised me.
-The model is consistently YES bias when the data is actually NO bias.
+The model is consistently 1 bias when the data is actually 0 bias.

 ![](images/Active_YN.png)

 I then tried with a balanced class weight in the logistic model, but it didn't make very much differance.
 ```
-Mean accuracy of logistic regression classifier on test set: 0.7784090909090909 [[357 163]
+Mean accuracy of logistic regression classifier on test set: 0.78 [[357 163]
  [ 32 328]]
 tn, fp
 fn, tp

     estimatedCoefficients               features      sort
 0                1.400781   dup_protocol_started  1.400781